samnlindsay/egrfc-playbook/pages/attack/forwards.md

 Each forward pod consists of 3 players in an L shape:

 - **"Lead"** looks to take the ball off 9 or 10 and carry
-- **"Plus"** is close on his outside to support the carry or take a flat tip pass
+- **"Link"** is close on his outside to support the carry or take a flat tip pass
-- **"Minus"** sits behind "Lead" tracking across to support either ball carrier or to take a pull back pass
+- **"Pull"** sits behind "Lead" tracking across to support either ball carrier or to take a pull back pass

 As last season, these 3 options can be quickly communicated as **"1"** (carry), **"2"** (tip) and **"3"** (release)